argilla-io/argilla/README.md

 - **Open**: Rubrix is free, open-source, and 100% compatible with major NLP libraries (Hugging Face transformers, spaCy, Stanford Stanza, Flair, etc.).
 In fact, you can **use and combine your preferred libraries** without implementing any specific interface.

 - **End-to-end**: Most annotation tools treat data collection as a one-off activity at the beginning of each project.
-In real-world projects, data collection is a key activity of the iterative ML development process.
-Once a model goes into production, you want to monitor and analyze its predictions and collect more data to improve your model over time.
-Rubrix is designed to close this gap, enabling you to **iterate as much you need**.
+In real-world projects, data collection is a key activity of the iterative process of ML model development.
+Once a model goes into production, you want to monitor and analyze its predictions, and collect more data to improve your model over time.
+Rubrix is designed to close this gap, enabling you to **iterate as much as you need**.

 - **User and Developer Experience**: The key to sustainable NLP solutions is to make it easier for everyone to contribute to projects. *Domain experts* should feel comfortable interpreting and annotating data. *Data scientists* should feel free to experiment and iterate. *Engineers* should feel in control of data pipelines.
 Rubrix optimizes the experience for these core users to **make your teams more productive**.